Deadly coronavirus likely to spread, China warns as U.S. prepares to evacuate staff

 Coronavirus explained: What to know about the deadly global outbreakJan.
 25, 202003:09

-Ma added that there was no evidence to suggest the virus has mutated, but said that the possibility of the virus changing over a period of time may not be ruled out.
+Ma added that there was no evidence to suggest that the virus has mutated but said the possibility of the virus's changing over time may not be ruled out.

 Meanwhile, the U.S. State Department announced plans Sunday to evacuate its personnel stationed in Wuhan.

-The department said it will also book a limited number of private U.S. citizens onto the flight which scheduled to depart Tuesday.
-It said priority will be given to Americans at greater risk from coronavirus.
+The State Department said it will also book a limited number of private U.S. citizens onto the flight, which is scheduled to depart Tuesday.
+It said priority would be given to Americans at greater risk from coronavirus.

-Japan announced plans Sunday to arrange for a charter plane for Japanese nationals in Wuhan wishing to come home.
-The country has now recorded its fourth confirmed case of the virus.
+Japan announced plans Sunday to arrange for a charter plane for Japanese nationals in Wuhan.
+Japan has now recorded its fourth confirmed case of the virus.

-Meanwhile, a person in Orange County, California who had returned from a trip to Wuhan has been confirmed as the third confirmed case of the new coronavirus in the U.S. Sunday.
-Two other cases involved patients in Washington State and Chicago.
+Meanwhile, three more people were confirmed as coronavirus patients in the United States on Sunday: one in Orange County, California; one in Los Angeles County, California; and one in Maricopa County, Arizona.
+Two previously confirmed cases involve patients in Washington state and Chicago.

-The disease has now spread to four continents, as Australia announced Saturday three confirmed cases of the new coronavirus in Sydney.
-Canada has also declared its first "presumptive" confirmed case Saturday.
+The disease has now spread to four continents, as Australia announced three confirmed cases in Sydney on Saturday.
+Canada also declared its first "presumptive" confirmed case Saturday.

-A sixth case of the new coronavirus was confirmed in Hong Kong Sunday after the city’s chief executive declared the highest level of emergency a day earlier.
+A sixth case was confirmed in Hong Kong on Sunday, a day after the city's chief executive declared the highest level of emergency.

-Authorities in the region halted ticket sales for trains going to Wuhan earlier this week.
-They have also suspended flights from Wuhan into Hong Kong.
-Two of Hong Kong's major tourist attractions, the Hong Kong Disneyland and Ocean Park theme parks, were closed Sunday in response to the outbreak.
+Authorities in the region halted ticket sales for trains going to Wuhan last week.
+They also suspended flights from Wuhan into Hong Kong.
+Two of Hong Kong's major tourist attractions, the Hong Kong Disneyland and Ocean Park theme parks, were closed Sunday.

-Officials at the World Health Organization said earlier this week that it has not yet reached a level that would deem it a global public health emergency.
+Officials at the World Health Organization said last week that the outbreak has not yet reached a level that would classify it as a global public health emergency.

 Sick passenger escorted off Baltimore flight as coronavirus fears growJan.
 25, 202001:47